 Read time 7 minutes

-Just like other file formats, excel files are also prone to corruption.
-Users may encounter scenarios where they are unable to access their excel files.
-The reason behind the inaccessibility of an excel file can range from corruption to the use of a different version of the Microsoft Office platform.
+Similar to other file formats, Excel files are susceptible to corruption.
+Users may find themselves in situations where they cannot open their Excel files.
+The causes for Excel file inaccessibility can vary, ranging from corruption to compatibility issues with different versions of the Microsoft Office platform.

-For instance, when you try to open a file created in Excel 2007 in Excel 2010, you will get an error saying – “The file is corrupt and cannot be opened.”
-This situation may not be associated with the corruption of the excel file; instead, it could have just happened due to the differences in the default settings of different versions.
-However, the main question here is how to recover corrupt excel files in our system.
+For example, attempting to open a file created in Excel 2007 with Excel 2010 might result in an error message stating, ‘The file is corrupt and cannot be opened.’
+In such cases, the issue may not necessarily be due to actual file corruption but could instead be attributed to differences in default settings between different Excel versions.
+Nevertheless, the primary concern is how to recover corrupt Excel files within our system.